 After dark, Karon Temple Market turns into a place of attraction for all the senses—where the aroma of sizzling street food, the brightness of stalls, the music, and the laughter of locals form an unforgettable combination of tradition and tourism.
 In other words, if you are a food enthusiast in search of genuine Thai flavours, a passer-by wanting to pick up a souvenir, or someone who just wants to be one with the island’s daily life, then this market is the most tempting part of Phuket’s night culture.

-The market area goes around the temple passage and through the adjacent roads, providing an informal, open-air arrangement interspersed with diverse lights, lively scents, and friendly conversations among trade people and customers.
+The market area surrounds the temple passage and extends through the adjacent roads, providing an informal, open-air arrangement interspersed with diverse lights, lively scents, and friendly conversations among trade people and customers.
 Many families and friends choose to spend their evening leisurely, dining and imbibing the joyous atmosphere of the market like a festival.
 To boost the local economy and at the same time experience local culture, the Karon Temple Market has become a non-conventional tourist attraction—a living part of community life—where the visitors get to rendezvous with the cultural rhythms of Phuket beyond the beaches.

 05:30 PM – 06:15 PM — Arrive near Wat Kitti Saram and take a short walk to the market; enjoy the sunset at Karon Beach beforehand.